nitindoodhiya/Automation-Testing/README.md

 				Hook.java:
 					- Initaializes/Injects the properties of BaseUtil objects LoginSteps.java:
-					- Step defination of the actions/steps declared in feature file
+					- Step definition of the actions/steps declared in feature file
 					- Implements the the actions using the BaseUtil functions iv.
 TestRunner:
 				LoginRunner:
 					- @CucumberOptions(features = "src/test/java/Features", glue = "Steps")
-					- Glue the StepDefination java file with the feature file
+					- Glue the StepDefinition java file with the feature file